Art of Freedom: The Life and Climbs of Voytek Kurtyka

 Excerpt from “Art of Freedom: The Life and Climbs of Voytek Kurtyka” by Bernadette McDonald.

 Voytek Kurtyka remains one of the greatest alpinists of all time.
 His visionary approach to climbing resulted in many renowned ascents, such as the complete Broad Peak traverse, the “night naked” speed climbs of Cho Oyu and Shishapangma and, above all, the alpine-style ascent of the West Face of Gasherbrum IV.
 Dubbed the “climb of the century,” his route on G IV, as of 2016, has yet to be repeated.

-Art of Freedom: The Life and Climbs of Voytek Kurtyka" by Bernadette McDonald is the profound and moving biography of one of the international climbing world’s most respected, complicated and reclusive mountaineers.
+Art of Freedom: The Life and Climbs of Voytek Kurtyka, by Bernadette McDonald, is the profound and moving biography of one of the international climbing world’s most respected, complicated and reclusive mountaineers.

-Excerpt from "Art of Freedom: The Life and Climbs of Voytek Kurtyka"
+Excerpt from Art of Freedom: The Life and Climbs of Voytek Kurtyka

 In the silver, pre-dawn hours of July 13, they crossed the bergschrund at the base of the wall and entered the couloir.
 “It looks like hell, deeply carved with black unknown ice canyons, “Voytek wrote.
 As dawn crept over them, they began to recognize the features of the gully that they had previously studied.
 They raced up, climbing unroped, each with 17 kilograms on his back.

 Up and up.